Trusted WordPress tutorials, when you need them most.

 Configuring your data deletion policy for GDPR

-Once you’ve done that, open the ‘Category’ dropdown menu and choose the category that best represents how you plan to use social login on your WordPress website.
+Once you’ve done that, you’ll want to open the ‘Category’ dropdown menu and choose the category that best represents how you plan to use social login on your WordPress website.

 Choosing a social login category for Facebook

-Your app icon must be between 512 x 512 and 1024 x 1024 pixels, and it must have a transparent background.
-When creating this icon, you can’t use any variations of Facebook’s logos, trademarks, or icons including its WhatsApp, Oculus, and Instagram brands.
+Your app icon must have a transparent background and be between 512 x 512 and 1024 x 1024 pixels.
+When creating this icon, you can’t use any variations of Facebook’s logos, trademarks, or icons, including its WhatsApp, Oculus, and Instagram brands.

 You also can’t include any ‘Facebook’ or ‘FB’ text.